watson-developer-cloud/tone-analyzer-nodejs/README.md

   The application uses [Node.js](http://nodejs.org/) and [npm](https://www.npmjs.com/).

-1. Copy the credentials from your `tone-analyzer-service` service in Bluemix to `app.js`.
+1. Copy the credentials from your `tone-analyzer-standard` service in Bluemix to `app.js`.
 To see the credentials, use:

     ```sh
     $ cf env <application-name>